RazorK/Leetcode/Idea/GreatTricks.md

         - eg. 110, use -1 to represent as false, other value as true.
 - Sometimes, in a dp soluton or other situations, we need to calculate f(n) = f(n) + f(n-1), if we want use only 1-D array, in the recursive part, we have to loop backward, from n to 0, which prevent we change the value that we will need in the future.
     + eg. 120 dp.
+- Sometimes, if the forward solution have too many possibilities and hard to solve, try to think of it's opposite or complementary aspect, maybe the solution is much easilier.
+    + eg. 32.
 - (Not That Useful..)When traversing an array, if at the same time, in these loops we need to add items, we can iterate backwards, which avoids endless loop.
     + eg. 89.
     + not that magic actually.
 If we want to traverse forward, just assign a value to remember the original size.
 The backward traversing in 89 is aimed to follow the rule of grayCode...